antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

     (* {2453, 4} *)

-The purposes of reproducibility, brevity, and speed the computations and results in this notebook are with the first dataset, ["Presidential Nomination Acceptance Speeches"](https://resources.wolframcloud.com/DataRepository/resources/Presidential%2BNomination%2BAcceptance%2BSpeeches).
+The purposes of brevity and speed the computations the notebook code was developed with the first dataset, ["Presidential Nomination Acceptance Speeches"](https://resources.wolframcloud.com/DataRepository/resources/Presidential%2BNomination%2BAcceptance%2BSpeeches).
 More interesting results are obtained with second data set, "State of Union addresses of USA presidents".
+The results shown are with the second dataset, \[D2\].

 ## Basic statistics for the texts